-Childhood stress can be caused by any situation that requires a person to adapt or change.
+Childhood stress can be caused by any situation that requires the child to adapt or change.
 The situation often produces anxiety.
 Stress may be caused by positive changes, such as starting a new activity, but it is most commonly linked with negative changes such as illness or death in the family.

 Stress is a response to any situation or factor that creates a negative emotional or physical change or both.
 People of all ages can experience stress.
 In small quantities, stress is good -- it can motivate you and help you be more productive.
 However, excessive stress can interfere with life, activities, and health.
 Stress can affect the way people think, act, and feel.